Main Claire's Itchy Feet logo

 Where to Stay in Belize

-As a popular tourist destination, Belize offers a wide range of accommodation options, from low budget hostels to high-end beach resorts.
+As a popular tourist destination, Belize vacation offers a wide range of accommodation options, from low budget hostels to high-end beach resorts.
 No matter what your budget is, I’m sure you’ll find a place you like!

 Beach resorts: if you’re looking for a little luxury, Belize has plenty of resorts to choose from.
 Most of them can be found on Ambergris Caye and the Placencia Peninsula.